-There are times when you may want to clone WordPress pages and posts.
+There may be several reasons for wanting to duplicate WordPress pages and posts.

-If you run an online shop, most of your store pages will probably have the same layout and similar content.
-For this reason, many modern e-commerce themes let you easily copy your site’s product pages …
+If you run a web-based shop, most of your store pages will most likely have the same layout and similar information.
+For this reason, many modern e-commerce themes are designed to let you easily duplicate your shop’s product pages …

-(Many WordPress e-commerce themes allow you to easily duplicate store product pages)
+(Many WordPress e-commerce themes let you easily clone your product pages)

-An “out of the box” WordPress installation doesn’t provide a simple way to duplicate a page or post …
+By default, WordPress doesn’t provide a simple way to copy a post or page …

-(WordPress doesn’t provide a simple way to copy a page or post)
+(WordPress doesn’t provide a simple way to duplicate a post or page)

-In WordPress, there are several plugins you can use to duplicate posts and pages posts and pages.
-Many cloning plugins are free and some offer free versions with options to upgrade to paid versions, which give you access to additional features.
+WordPress makes available a number of plugins you can use to duplicate posts and pages.
+Many cloning plugins are free and some offer free versions with premium upgrades, giving you access to additional features.

-With WordPress, cloning is not just restricted to posts and pages.
-You can also clone custom post types, create web page templates for others, and even copy your entire site.
+In WordPress, cloning is not just restricted to posts and pages.
+You can also duplicate custom post types, create web page templates for others, and even duplicate your entire web site.

-Let’s take a look at one of many great available page/post cloning plugins.
+In this tutorial, we’ll use one of many great available WordPress cloning plugins.

 (Duplicate Post – WordPress Plugin)

-Duplicate Post allows you to clone posts and pages, or edit pages/posts as a new draft.
-Clicking ‘Clone’ will duplicate your page/post without opening it.
-Clicking ‘New Draft’ will copy the page/post and also open it for you in the editor.
+Duplicate Post allows you to clone a page or post or edit it as a new draft.
+Clicking ‘Clone’ clones your pages and posts without opening these.
+Clicking ‘New Draft’ will copy your pages/posts and also open these in the 'Page/Post Edit’ screen for you.

-The Duplicate Post plugin copies not only the page/post content, it also copies the page/post fields and settings.
+The plugin copies not only the content of the page/post, it also copies the post/page fields and settings.